 - a.
-Where goods to be supplied also need installation and commissioning by the supplier, the payment terms may be: - i) For a contract with terms of delivery as FOR destination/delivery at site -- 90 (ninety) per cent on receipt and acceptance of goods by the consignee at destination and on production of all required documents by the supplier and balance 10 (ten) per cent on successful installation and commissioning and acceptance by the consignee. - ii) For a contract with terms of delivery as FOR dispatching station -- 50 (sixty) per cent on proof of dispatch along with other specified documents, 40 (thirty) per cent on receipt of the goods at site by the consignee and balance 10 (ten) per cent on successful installation and commissioning and acceptance by the consignee; and b.
+Where goods to be supplied also need installation and commissioning by the supplier, the payment terms may be: - i) For a contract with terms of delivery as FOR destination/delivery at site -- 90 (ninety) per cent on receipt and acceptance of goods by the consignee at destination and on production of all required documents by the supplier and balance 10 (ten) per cent on successful installation and commissioning and acceptance by the consignee.

+b.
 Modes of Payment: